savvas-paragkamian/crete-idea/README.md

 than three centures.
 This has resulted in a wealth of knownledge available in the forms of :

-* literature (contemporary - PubMed, Google Scholar, Dimensions and historical - Biodiversity Heriatage Library),
+* Literature.
+Contemporary - PubMed, Google Scholar, Dimensions and historical - Biodiversity Heriatage Library),

-* species occurrences and metadata in public databases (GBIF, IUCN)
+* Biodiversity.
+Species occurrences and metadata in public databases (GBIF, IUCN) and sequences from environmental DNA studies (e.g ENA, Mgnify)

-* environmental data from remote sensing and spatial data (e.g Copernicus, ESDAC, WorldClim)
+* Spatial data.
+Remote sensing and manual maps (e.g Copernicus, ESDAC, WorldClim)

-* sequences from environmental DNA studies (e.g ENA, Mgnify)

 More specificaly, the focus is on the soil ecosystems of Crete.
-Soils are consindered the cornerstones of terrestrial functioning.
+Soils are consindered the cornerstones of terrestrial functioning and with the digital representation of ecosystems the aim is to explore new types of associations and generate new hypotheses.
-Biodiversity interactions are between all domains of life which form multilevel associations.
-Bacteria, archaea, unicellular eukaryotes, nematodes, earthworms, arthropods, molluscs, plants, mammals; all occur in unison and influence the ecosystems they inhabit with their abundance, biomass and metabolism.
-The plant-insect-soil ecosystem is starting to be studied as a whole to discover important associations with practical implications such as plant resistance to insect attack.

 The integration of biodiversity knowledge in one place is a longstanding goal in ecological research.
-The synthesis of multiple data types and datasets across the globe has enabled holistic approaches to crutial scientific and sociatal questions.
+The synthesis of multiple data types and datasets across the globe has enabled

-Based on the consept of digital representation of ecosystems, the following chapters are developed:

-Literature

-Biodiversity

-Spatial data

 ## Literature